jondentonschneider/jondentonschneider.github.io/_pages/about.md

 </p>

 <p>
 My <a href="https://jondentonschneider.com/research">research</a> is in development economics and economic history with a focus on human capital&mdash;especially health&mdash;in Sub-Saharan Africa and Latin America.
-In my work, I show how Mozambique's colonial history shapes its HIV epidemic and that controlling disease in developing countries has important economic impacts beyond increasing children's schooling.
+In my work, I show how Mozambique's colonial history shapes its HIV epidemic, and that controlling disease in developing countries has important economic impacts beyond increasing children's schooling.
 </p>

 <p>
-I hold an MA in Latin American Studies from the University of Arizona and taught Spanish while earning my degree, an experience that informs <a href="https://jondentonschneider.com/teaching">how I teach economics</a>.
-In course evaluations at Clark, I received an instructor effectiveness rating of 4.92/5 (0.55 SD above the university mean of 4.44), and a student described me as "one of the best professors [they] have had in the major."
+I <a href="https://jondentonschneider.com/teaching">teach</a> development economics at the graduate and undergraduate levels as well as principles courses.
+Clark undergraduates rated my instructor effectiveness as 4.92/5 (0.55 SD above the university mean of 4.44), and a student described me as "one of the best professors [they] have had in the major."
+Graduate students rated my course's contributions to their capacity to think critically and formulate questions as 5/5 (0.72 SD above the university mean of 4.37) and my success in setting and maintaining high standards for student work as 5/5 (0.63 SD above the university mean of 4.48).
 </p>

 <p>
-I was also an undergraduate at Arizona, where I competed for the Men's Swimming Team as an <a href="https://jondentonschneider.com/personal">openly gay NCAA Division I student-athlete</a> and worked to increase LGBTQ inclusion in college athletics.
-I currently serve as a mentor in the <a href="https://sites.google.com/view/csqiep-mentoring">CSQIEP LGBTQ+ Mentorship Program</a>.
+I hold an MA in Latin American Studies from the University of Arizona, where I was also an undergraduate competing for the Men's Swimming Team.
+As an <a href="https://jondentonschneider.com/personal">openly gay NCAA Division I student-athlete</a>, I worked to increase LGBTQ inclusion in college sports.
+I do the same in economics by serving as a mentor in the <a href="https://sites.google.com/view/csqiep-mentoring">CSQIEP LGBTQ+ Mentorship Program</a>.
 </p>